carlosdevpereira/test-publish-to-cloudflare/README.md

 - **cloudflareApiToken**: The API Token generated on Cloudflare.
 Ideally this token should be saved in the repository secrets and shoudn't be shared.

 - **cloudflareAccountId**: The Account ID of the Cloudflare account that matches the API Token passed in.
-This parameter should also be saves in a repository secret.
+This parameter should also be saved in a repository secret.

 - **cloudflareProjectName**: The name of the project on Cloudflare Pages that will receive the coverage reports.